Signs Of Pathological Lying: How To Identify Compulsive Liars

 Are compulsive liars born or made?

 In most cases, pathological liars are made.
-Some people are ashamed of who they are, so they tell pathological lies to cover up insecurities.
-Pathological lies are characterized by grandiose admissions and stories versus white lies, which are often told by the average person to avoid hurt feelings.
-While a white lie is used only occasionally and with a purpose, those who lie compulsively do so often and may have no clear purpose.
+Some people are ashamed of who they are, so they engage in frequent lying behavior to cover up insecurities.
+Pathological liars lie without concern for any repercussions.
+They are characterized by outrageous lies and stories versus white lies, which are often told by the average person to avoid hurt feelings.
+While a white lie is used only occasionally and with a purpose, a habitual liar who lies compulsively does so often and may have no clear purpose.

 What is a narcissistic liar?

-A narcissistic liar is a narcissist who has an elevated sense of self they use to cover up insecurities or old wounds.
-They may tell grandiose lies to prop themselves up or get what they want.
-Narcissistic liars are known to lie and manipulate a partner in a relationship.
-A narcissistic liar is considered a pathological liar, as they tell compulsive lies to control people and manipulate a situation to work in their favor.
+A narcissistic liar is a narcissist who has an elevated sense of self, used to cover up insecurities or old wounds.
+They may tell grandiose lies to prop themselves up to gain sympathy and get what they want.
+These lying patterns often develop as a maladaptive coping mechanism—sometimes rooted in childhood trauma—to help them avoid rejection.
+Narcissistic liars are known to lie and manipulate a partner in a relationship, making it difficult to maintain an honest and healthy relationship.
+A narcissistic liar is considered a pathological liar, as they tell compulsive lies to control people and manipulate situations in their favor.
+Can a pathological liar love you might ask?
+It is possible for them to love but would be challenging to maintain an open and honest relationship.

 Can I learn how to identify a pathological liar?